doujiang24/lua-resty-kafka/README.md

 Sends the `messages` argument to the kafka server.

-In case of success, returns the response table.
+In case of success, returns the offset of the current broker and partition.
 In case of errors, returns `nil` with a string describing the error.